distributed-equity/press-spec-driven-development/notes/2026-02-19-lessons-learned.md

 back into the spec (update the LaTeX values, re-execute), not into the files.
 The spec stays the source of truth even for intuitive judgements.

+**Not everything is a spec.**
+The preface is the author talking directly to the reader.
+There's nothing to discover, nothing to generate from data, nothing an agent needs to figure out.
+It's pure editorial judgement — the one thing SDD explicitly doesn't automate.
+Just write it, commit it, move on.
+No spec, no skill, no provenance.
+The build pipeline picks it up automatically.
+If you start writing specs for things that are entirely human creative output, you've crossed from methodology into cargo cult.
+The question is always: "Is there work here that benefits from specification?"
+If the human is the entire loop — intent, creation, and validation — a spec adds ceremony, not value.

 **The unbroken chain is the proof.**
 Visitor hits the repo.
 The generated README tells them it's spec-driven.
 One click to sddbook.com.
 One click to download the PDF.
 That PDF was